Spiced Leek & Turnip Soup with Roasted Cauliflower & Pumpkin Seeds.

 - 2 tsp Maple syrup (to balance the salt/bring out the sweetness of the veggies)

 - 2-inch piece of fresh ginger, chopped finely (if you don’t love ginger, add 1 inch piece)

 - 2 tablespoons, Turmeric powder (split in two)

 - 1 tablespoons Chinese Five Spice OR Garam masala (split in two)

-- 1 tablespoon Chili powder (split in two)
+- 2 tsp Chili powder (split in two)

 - Salt & cracked black pepper (split in two)

-- In a large bowl, combine half the turmeric, Chinese five spice or Garam masala, chili powder, 1 tbsp olive oil, salt and pepper.
+- In a large bowl, combine half the turmeric, and chili powder, Chinese five spice or Garam masala, 1 tbsp olive oil, salt and pepper.
 Add the chopped cauliflower to this and coat evenly.

 - Roast the cauliflower and leeks at the same time, on two separate baking sheets.
 Leeks: Spread the leek bottoms on a lined baking sheet, and season with salt and black pepper.
 Cook for 20 min at 350-400.
 On another lined baking sheet, lay out the spiced cauliflower, and bake for 30-40 min at 350-400, flipping the pieces over after 15 min or so for even browning.